The Power of Writing in Prison

 T: It’s so accessible.
 It’s not like writing an 80,000 word novel.
 Everyone can write a poem – you just need a piece of paper and a pencil.

-R: People get put off at school because they think it needs to be a sonnet, or rhyme… We’ve had such a variety of all kinds of poems, some using traditional forms very skilfully, and some whose great art is expressing emotion, not necessarily perfectly spelt.
+R: People get put off at school because they think it needs to be a sonnet, or rhyme… We’ve had such a variety of all kinds of poems, some using traditional forms very skilfully, and some whose great art is expressing emotion, not necessarily perfectly spelled.

 Having taught poetry in prisons, would you say that writing poetry has a particularly therapeutic value?